ervc/cpartrace/Readme.md

 ## TODO:

 - [ ] Input files and reading in information
-  - [ ] Put alpha, aspect ratio, flaring angle, omegaframe, mplan in the Model struct
+  - [x] Put alpha, aspect ratio, flaring angle, omegaframe, in the Model struct
+  - [ ] Put the planet mass, location, and sun location in the model
   - [ ] read in particles from a file

 - [ ] Grid stats while running